Lilianada/Minispace/README.md

 ---

 ## Final Note
-MINISPACE is intentionally small.
+MINISPACE is intentionally lightweight.
-No endless features.
-No follower counts.
+No bloated JavaScript.
+No tracking.
 No distractions.
-Just pure reading and writing. ✍🏽
+Just your content, delivered blazingly fast. ✍🏽

 ---